Hamburger

-A hamburger, or simply burger, is a sandwich consisting of fillings—usually a patty of ground meat, typically beef—placed inside a sliced bun or bread roll.
-Hamburgers are often served with cheese, lettuce, tomato, onion, pickles, bacon, or chilis; condiments such as ketchup, mustard, mayonnaise, relish, or a "special sauce," often a variation of Thousand Island dressing; and are frequently placed on sesame seed buns.
-A hamburger patty topped with cheese is called a cheeseburger.
+A hamburger, often known as a burger, consists of fillings—usually a patty of ground meat, typically beef—placed inside a sliced bun, sesame seed bun, or bread roll.
+The patties are often served with lettuce, tomato, onion, pickles, bacon, or chilis.
+The filling of the burger can be topped with condiments such as ketchup, mustard, mayonnaise, relish or a "special sauce", often a variation of Thousand Island dressing.
+A burger with the patty topped with cheese is called a cheeseburger.
+Under some definitions, a hamburger is considered a sandwich.